 Tom was educated at Westminster School and Jesus College Cambridge and Will was educated at Frensham Heights school and University College London.

 Liz was born in the small Cambridgeshire town of St Neots and attended Huntingdon Grammar School and Newcastle University, where she met Neville and embarked on her writing career.
 In June 2011 she embarked on yet another new career, as part-time shop assistant in her son Tom’s shop in Notting Hill, London.
 Although she can hardly say it is her most challenging job, it is certainly the most exhausting—dealing with staff, customers, stock control, booking events, clearing and cleaning, watering the garden and trying to persuade people to spend some money in the shop.
 Can you teach an old dog new tricks?
-Learning new skills at this age is not easy, but in 2011 Liz faced another challenge which was to become an instant expert on modern art, while writing the biography of Alex Williams.
-So—new challenges never seem to cease and a life of retirement, putting her feet up and watching daytime television while eating chocolates, seems as far away as ever.
+Learning new skills at this age is not easy, but in 2011 Liz also faced another challenge which was to become an instant expert on modern art, while writing the biography of Alex Williams.
+So—new challenges never seem to cease and a life of retirement, putting her feet up and watching daytime television while eating chocolates, seems as far away as ever, thanks goodness.